MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **FirstAudioDelayInMs** – This is the time taken in milliseconds for the first audio data to be received.

-- **FRetriedOnOpenConnection** – This is a Boolean which indicates whether retry happen for openconnection or not.
+- **FRetriedOnOpenConnection** – This is a Boolean which indicates whether retry happens for openconnection or not.

 - **InitMediaCaptureLayerDurationInMs** – This is the time taken in milliseconds to initialize the media/audio capture layer.